-CRISTINA AT THE WOMEN AT MACE LUNCH PANEL
+CRISTINA AT THE WOMEN AT MACE LAUNCH PANEL

-Last night our director Cristina participated in her first event for #IIWD2020: The “Women at Mace launch panel event”.
+Last night our director Cristina participated in her first event for #IWD2020: The “Women at Mace launch panel event”.

-Cristina's topics were the value of relationships when looking to address the lack of diversity in our industry and ideas to reduce the gender pay-gap.
-You can read her recommendations below:
+Cristina, whose seven years experience leading NAWIC London and South East had been recognised by providing her with a seat at such an impressive table, contributed with a presentation focused on the value of relationships when looking to address the lack of diversity in our industry and actionable initiatives to reduce the gender pay-gap.
+(The text can be read below)

 “Before i start I want to thank you for inviting me today and to congratulate you for taking this step forward.
-Many companies are still struggling and it is important to have difficult conversations in order to create the change we need.
+Many companies are still struggling to have difficult conversations and we know it is important in order to create the change our industry needs.

 Prior to setting up my own architectural studio I worked in regeneration roughly for ten years.
 In that context, I quickly became aware of the advantages to be found in building teams where individuals holding a range of views and experiences complemented rather than replicated one another.

 In order to work successfully with each other, this type of groups seemed to adopt open lines of communication, a shared sense of purpose and mutual respect from day one.And the backgrounds and uniqueness of each individual acted as a levelling factor where everyone’s experience was as valuable.